error418/opennms-event/README.md

 [![Code Climate](https://codeclimate.com/github/error418/opennms-event/badges/gpa.svg)](https://codeclimate.com/github/error418/opennms-event)
 [![Maven Central](https://img.shields.io/maven-central/v/com.github.error418.opennms/event-client.svg?maxAge=2592000)](http://search.maven.org/#search%7Cga%7C1%7Ccom.github.error418.opennms.event-client)

+## Notice

+[A REST interface](http://docs.opennms.org/opennms/releases/18.0.0/guide-development/guide-development.html#_events) for creating events exists out-of-the-box since OpenNMS 18.0.0.
+You may want to use the REST interface in favor of the eventd daemon, if you are running 18.0.0 or a later version of OpenNMS.

 ## Functional Description

 This library is intended to support the developer when sending ONMS Events in Java.
 The library utilizes JAX-B to generate the XML message.

-### REST interfaces

-[A REST interface](http://docs.opennms.org/opennms/releases/18.0.0/guide-development/guide-development.html#_events) for creating events exists out-of-the-box since OpenNMS 18.0.0.
-You may want to use this interface in favor of the eventd daemon, if you are running 18.0.0 or a later version of OpenNMS.

 ### Usage